 There are two classes of SOPs available:

 - Sale: A Sale SOP is issued when money is collected for the sale of alcohol either directly or indirectly.
 This could be through, for example, an admission charge to the event, when tickets for alcohol are sold to people attending the event, or when there is any pre-collection of money for the alcohol.
-The application fee for a Sale Permit is $75.00, for up to three consecutive days.
+The application fee for a Sale Permit is $150.00 per each day of the event.

 If you are holding a function in a “private place”, with invited guests only and with no sale of alcohol, a Private Event SOP is not required.